 The world is blue.
-Compare 2014 to 2009 and you see how Facebook has strengthened its global predominance among social networks, with just a few big hold-out countries.
+Compare how Facebook has strengthened its global predominance among social networks between 2017 and 2009, with just a few big hold-out countries.

 Since Facebook launched in 2005 its default privacy settings have undergone radical changes, giving more access to personal data than many are aware of.

 Is internet access a human right?
 What are the limits of free speech online and what should they be?
 By Judith Bruhn.